METHOD OF RECORD RESTORATION

 Evaluation | 8

 Once the result is agreeable to the ear, a peer review starts back in the listening room where all finished transfers pass again a hearing test among several listeners with a peak level at around 75-77dB SPL and proper room correction.
 If a transfer is judged not OK it goes back to the steps 1-7 according to the nature of the problem.
-A last test is done in a typical milonga venue with a low end average PA system, with and without playback DAC, to check the results in different circumstances.
+A last test is done in a typical milonga venue with an average PA system, with and without external playback DAC, to check the results in different circumstances.

 Metadata | 9